lilieth1/Productooling/README.md

-# Productooling
-Growing business and builders with real feedback from the market
 # Productooling — dApp MVP

 Productooling is a dApp MVP for founders to collect and process product feedback using Web3.